-The Windows kernel started using the 8-byte compare-exchange instruction (CMPXCHG8B) in version 4.0.
-At first, the instruction had only a few uses, for more efficient coding of the following functions:
+The 32-bit Windows kernel started using the 8-byte compare-exchange instruction (cmpxchg8b) in version 4.0.
+At first, the instruction had only a few uses, for more efficient coding of a few newly exported functions:

-Note that one of the functions that uses CMPXCHG8B in version 4.0 existed already.
-All functions that use CMPXCHG8B can be coded without the instruction, but at the price (in a multi-processor coding) of having the caller provide storage for a primitive synchronisation object known as a spin lock.
+The Lock argument provides for the “interlocked” functionality to be implemented without the cmpxchg8b instruction.
+All use of cmpxchg8b can be coded without the instruction, but at the price (in a multi-processor coding, for which temporarily disabling interrupts does not suffice) of having the caller provide storage for a primitive synchronisation object known as a spin lock.
 For instance, the single instruction

 lock cmpxchg8b qword ptr [esi]

 pushfd try: cli lock bts dword ptr [edi],0 jnb acquired popfd pushfd wait: test dword ptr [edi],1 je try pause ; if available jmp wait acquired: cmp eax,[esi] jne keep cmp edx,[esi+4] je exchange keep: mov eax,[esi] mov edx,[esi+4] jmp done exchange: mov [esi],ebx mov [esi+4],ecx done: mov byte ptr [edi],0 popfd

 provided that the 8 bytes at esi are never modified without acquiring the spin lock at edi which is in turn never used for any other purpose than guarding those 8 bytes.
 Even putting aside the undesirability of depending on all users of those 8 bytes to cooperate regarding the spin lock, there is the problem that the replacement is a lot of code, not just in terms of space but of execution time.
 Just for its savings on this point, cmpxchg8b is clearly a nice feature to have to hand, and it was a natural addition when Intel’s processors started working with a 64-bit external bus.